ESSENTIALS OF DIAGNOSIS

 Severe lower quadrant pain occurs in almost every case.
 It is sudden in onset, stabbing, intermittent, and does not radiate.
 Backache may be present during attacks.
 Shock occurs in about 10%, often after pelvic examination.
 At least two-thirds of patients give a history of abnormal menstruation; many have been infertile.

 Blood may leak from the tubal ampulla over a period of days, and considerable blood may accumulate in the peritoneum.
 Slight but persistent vaginal spotting is usually reported, and a pelvic mass may be palpated.
 Abdominal distention and mild paralytic ileus are often present.

 The CBC may show anemia and slight leukocytosis.
 Quantitative serum pregnancy tests will show levels generally lower than expected for normal pregnancies of the same duration.
 If beta-hCG levels are followed over a few days, there may be a slow rise or a plateau rather than the near doubling every 2 days associated with normal early intrauterine pregnancy or the falling levels that occur with spontaneous abortion.

 Ultrasonography can reliably demonstrate a gestational sac 5–6 weeks from the last menstruation and a fetal pole at 6 weeks if located in the uterus.
 An empty uterine cavity raises a strong suspicion of extrauterine pregnancy, which can occasionally be revealed by transvaginal ultrasound (eFigures 19–4 and 19–5).
 Specified levels of serum beta-hCG have been reliably correlated with ultrasound findings of an intrauterine pregnancy.
 For example, a beta-hCG level of 6500 milli-units/mL with an empty uterine cavity by transabdominal ultrasound is highly suspicious for an ectopic pregnancy.
-Similarly, a beta-hCG value of 2000 ...
+Similarly, a beta-hCG ...